Can Olive Oil Help Your Dogs Dry Skin?

-There aren’t any health risks associated with adding a little bit of olive oil to your dogs diet, but with anything new it’s best to introduce it slowly.
-If your dog needs to lose a few pounds you might want to consider an alternative; just one tablespoon of olive oil contains about 120 calories.
+There aren’t any health risks associated with adding a little bit of olive oil to your dogs diet, but with anything new it’s best to introduce it slowly since it can cause stomach upset.
+And if your dog needs to lose a few pounds you might want to consider an alternative because just one tablespoon of olive oil contains about 120 calories.

 Can Olive Oil Really Help Your Dogs Dry Skin?